seek-oss/seek.automation.phantom/README.md

   ]
 }
 ```

 Now after you have done the above registration, if you do the following post:

 ```
 POST http://localhost:9001/please/give/me/some/money
 ```

-You should recieve a response with status code of 200.
+You should receive a response with status code of 200.

 > Tips: when registering the simulation, instead of using the actual pact as payload, you can specify the pact broker URL.

->**Warning: please do not use pact broker's URL if you intend to run performance tests.**
+> **Warning: please do not use pact broker's URL if you intend to run performance tests.**

 ## Example 4: Redirection Simulation

 You might at times want to redirect requests.
-This can be done by using the ```redirect``` registration type:
+This can be done by using the `redirect` registration type:

 ```
 POST http://localhost:8080/v1/simulate?type=redirect&port=9002
 ```

 where the payload contains the URL to which you want to redirect to.
-So for example if it is Github API:
+So for example if it is GitHub API:

 ```
 https://api.github.com/